Udemy, Inc. (NASDAQ:UDMY) CFO Sells $362,250.00 in Stock

-Udemy, Inc. (NASDAQ:UDMY – Get Free Report) CFO Sarah Blanchard sold 45,000 shares of the company’s stock in a transaction that occurred on Wednesday, August 21st.
-The shares were sold at an average price of $8.05, for a total transaction of $362,250.00.
-Following the completion of the sale, the chief financial officer now owns 1,001,761 shares of the company’s stock, valued at approximately $8,064,176.05.
-The sale was disclosed in a filing with the SEC, which is accessible through this link.
+Udemy, Inc. (NASDAQ:UDMY – Get Free Report) CFO Sarah Blanchard sold 45,000 shares of the firm’s stock in a transaction on Wednesday, August 21st.
+The stock was sold at an average price of $8.05, for a total value of $362,250.00.
+Following the completion of the transaction, the chief financial officer now directly owns 1,001,761 shares in the company, valued at $8,064,176.05.
+The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.

-Udemy (NASDAQ:UDMY – Get Free Report) last announced its quarterly earnings data on Wednesday, July 31st.
-The company reported ($0.20) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.13) by ($0.07).
-The company had revenue of $194.36 million during the quarter, compared to analyst estimates of $194.17 million.
+Udemy (NASDAQ:UDMY – Get Free Report) last issued its earnings results on Wednesday, July 31st.
+The company reported ($0.20) earnings per share for the quarter, missing the consensus estimate of ($0.13) by ($0.07).
+The firm had revenue of $194.36 million during the quarter, compared to analysts’ expectations of $194.17 million.
 Udemy had a negative return on equity of 26.62% and a negative net margin of 11.39%.
-As a group, analysts anticipate that Udemy, Inc. will post -0.52 earnings per share for the current year.
+Sell-side analysts forecast that Udemy, Inc. will post -0.52 EPS for the current fiscal year.

 Institutional Inflows and Outflows